The Paul Bourke Awards for Early Career Research

 • Panel Committees review nominations in September.

-• Each of the four Award recipients are presented with a testamur and medallion at the Academy’s Annual Dinner (typically November).
+• Each of the four Award recipients are presented with a testamur and medallion at the Academy’s Annual Dinner (November).

 Assessment of Nominations